Winnipeg Housing Market

 Even a relatively affordable housing market like Winnipeg is not immune to the effect of interest rates in Canada.
 Interest rates affect Canadian housing markets via mortgage rates in Canada because mortgages finance most home purchases.

-However, contrary to many expectations, short-term interest rates rose again in June and July.
-Also, longer-term rates were high between June and November 2023.
+However, contrary to many expectations, short-term interest rates rose again in June and July 2023.
+Also, longer-term rates were high between August and November 2023.
 These developments once again caused declining home prices.
-Since November 2023, prices have risen again as the market gains confidence that inflation is heading down and we will have rate cuts over the next few quarters.
+Between November 2023 and June 2024, prices rose again as the market gained confidence that inflation is heading down and that we would have rate cuts over the next few months.
+The first rate-cut in four years occurred in June, and it was followed by further cuts in July and September 2024, and more are expected.
+This should allow activity to accelerate in an affordable housing market like Winnipeg, while we maybe looking at a different story in some overpriced Canadian housing markets.

 Home Prices in Winnipeg